yepher/RaZBerry/README.md

 * How hard would it be to make my own OTA sniffer?
 * Can I take apart a zwave device and repurpose it as a sniffer?
 * I have found some views from ZNiffer on Youtube.
 How can I get more examples of decoded ZWave to verify my decodes are accurate?
+* There are a lot of really cruddy databases of ZWave devices.
+Should I create one that is maintainable by the community?

 RaZberry